sdondley/sdondley.github.io/_notes/Tech stuff.md

 * 2020
   * Apple Watch Series 5

-I'm currently waiting for the new iMac Pro line on the ARM architecture to replace my aging iMac 5K machine.
-It might be a couple of years.
+I'm currently waiting for the new [iMac Pro](/iMac-Pro) line on the ARM architecture to replace my aging iMac 5K machine.
+It might be a couple of years or it may never even happen.
+Goal is to hold out until a new, more powerful computer comes out with ARM architecture.

 ---
 ### Other notes linking here: